 Auxiliary audio will sound clearer than both the cassette and FM transmitter options.
 Of course, this won’t work if your device doesn’t have a 3.5mm jack.
 But if both your car and phone have a stereo jack, it’s a simple way to play audio without any fuss if you don’t mind a wire.

-If you don’t have an auxiliary cable yet, this high-quality one from Anker should serve you well.
+If you don’t have an auxiliary cord yet, this high-quality one from Anker should serve you well.

 For Convenience: Bluetooth Audio